 iPhone/iPad users can press and hold the WhatsApp’s icon, tap the "X" on the icon to delete it.
 Then get it back in the App Store.

 Before you uninstall the app, remember to do a backup for your data, since all chats and files will be deleted.
 See

 The last method you can have attempted to use is to reinstall the system, as sometimes there are mistakes in the system setting and prevent WhatsApp to connect with the internet.

 iOS users can reinstall the system by iTunes in a few steps:

 Run iTunes and choose Restore iPhone.

-Get more information on how to reinstall operating systems in iOS device.
+Get more information on how to reinstall operating systems on an iOS device.
 Remember to make a backup for your iPhone data, as all chats and files will be deleted.
 When the installing process is over, the iOS system will be the newest one.

-If your WhatsApp still cannot connect to the internet, you'd better turn to WhatsApp costumer's service for help.
+If your WhatsApp still cannot connect to the internet, you'd better turn to WhatsApp customer service for help.